taatuut/AchilleaMillefolium/README.md

 ## Notes

-When using Microsfot VS Code, the first run might show a popup stating "Running cells with 'Python 3.9.7 64-bit' requires ipykernel.", see Images/RunningCellsWithPPython3.9.7-64-bitRequires-ipykernel.jpg
+When using Microsoft VS Code, the first run might show a popup stating "Running cells with 'Python 3.9.7 64-bit' requires ipykernel.", see Images/RunningCellsWithPPython3.9.7-64-bitRequires-ipykernel.jpg

 If so, click `[ Install ]`